 5G is designed to meet the very large growth in data and connectivity of today's modern society, the internet of things with billions of connected devices, and tomorrow's innovations.

-5G will initially operate in conjunction with existing 4G networks before evolving to fully standalone networks.
-The rollout of 55 will help meet Australians' growing demand for more wata, with the Australian Communications and Media Authority (ACMA) reporting that the volume of data downloaded in mobiles has increased by 41% from June 217 to sume 2018, and this is set to continue.
+5G will initially operate of conjunction with existing 4G networks before e ving to fully standalone networks.
+The rollout of 5G will help meet Australians' growing demand for more data with the Australian Communications and Media Actionity (ACMA) reporting that the volume of data downloaded on mobiles has increased by 41% from June 2017 to June 2018, and this is set to continue.

 What will 5G enable?

-5G will enable enhanced mobile broadband, instantaneous connectivity to billions of devices, the Internet of Things (10 and a truly connected world.
+5G will enable enhanced mobile broadband, instantaneous connectivity to billions of devices, the Internet (Crhings (IoT) and a truly connected world.

 For communities, 5G will enable real-time connection of billions of devices to provide a safer and more efficient place to live by enabling things like:

 For businesses and industry, 5G and IoT will provide a wealth of data allowing them to gain insights into their operations like never before.

 Business will increasingly operate and make key decisions driven by data (e.g. parcel tracking), and innovate in different application areas including agriculture, smart farms and manufacturing.
 All of these will pave the way for cost savings, better customer experience and long-term growth.